junmckill/leavu3-mod/README.md

   * Otherwise anyone can run any lua script inside your DCS game ..
   * This is 12340 by default - do NOT expose/forward/open this port online!

+FYI: Dcs-Remote will automatically on startup install all required scripts into your DCS installation.

 ### CONFIGURATION